Maestro Frequently Asked Questions (FAQs)

 Maestro.
 This makes the underlying architecture easier to manage in SmartConsole.

-Which Check Point SMS/MDM version can be used to manage Maestro?
+Which versions of Check Point's Security Management Server/Multi Domain Management can be used to manage Maestro?

 Does Check Point support 3rd party orchestration tools with MHO?